BIOLOGIcal Orchard Care in Community

 About this course

-This free year long course will meet monthly and will train participants in orchard care throughout the seasons.
+This is an incredibly special opportunity to be intimately connected to a year in the life cycle of a tree, honing observational and horticultural skills, and hopefully eat delicious fruit along the way.
 This course will focus on innovative biological techniques, rather than conventional practices and we expect participants will build their skills to manage their own orchard projects or work in shared community spaces.

 This is a grant-funded program, with our eligibility centered on our geographic location.
 Therefore we strongly encourage residents of zip codes 20001, 20060, 20059, residents of Kelly Miller and Ledroit, and Howard University students to apply.
 We want to make sure we are serving a diverse population.
 Applicants from marginalized communities and beginning and socially disadvantaged farmers will be prioritized throughout the process.
 As part of the grant requirements, we need to provide demographic information.